Wilm0rien/EveOnlineMiningYield/README.md

 |Rorqual ICT1|   42.62|   61.88|   69.38|   71.60|  150.02|
 |Rorqual ICT2|   51.14|   74.26|   83.26|   85.92|  180.03|

+(ICT1 + ICT2 indicates if a rorqual as the Industrial Core I or Industrial Core II being active.)

 # Ice Mining Yield

 Yield values for Ice which can be found [in ice belts](https://imperium.news/eve-mining/what-to-mine/#ice_mining)

-## Ice Mining Ship Yields
+## Ship Yields

-Max yield for Ice shown in screenshot below
+Max yield for Ice is 45.8m3/s as shown in screenshot below

 ![ice-in-game-mining-yield](HulkMaxBoostIce.jpg)